LAST UPDATED: 3rd January 2023 by The Editorial Team

-Summary: Learn how to build a partition wall with concrete blocks, insert control joints and cut concrete blocks.
+Summary: Step by step guide and video showing how to build a partition wall with concrete blocks, insert control joints and cut concrete blocks.

 Concrete block walls need the same concrete footings and mortar mixes as ordinary brickwork.
 The blocks are made in various different sizes, enabling you to construct a wall of any thickness, in a simple stretcher bond.